fulloap/trivia/replit.md

 ## Overview

 A cultural quiz web application that adapts to different countries and regions, allowing users to test their knowledge of local slang, expressions, customs, and memes.
-The application currently supports Cuba and Honduras, with plans to expand to more Spanish-speaking countries.
+The application currently supports Cuba and Honduras with visual flag representations, with plans to expand to more Spanish-speaking countries.
 Users progress through four difficulty levels, from beginner to "legend mode," with country-specific localization that changes language, styling, and cultural references based on their selection.
+Features a comprehensive scoring system with 1 point per correct answer, help system with 20-point penalty and 3 maximum hints per session, real-time rankings by country and level, and complete progress tracking stored in PostgreSQL.

 ## User Preferences